-Associations, in turn, may group together to form federations and unions.
-In particular, federations and unions of associations are second degree entities, whose promoters and members are legal persons of an associative nature, previously registered in the general registers of associations.
-Federations and unions are defined as entities made up of three or more associations.
+Associations, in turn, may group together to form federations, confederations and unions.
+In particular, federations, confederations and unions of associations are second degree entities, whose promoters and members are legal persons of an associative nature, previously registered in the general registers of associations.
+Federations and unions are defined as entities made up of three or more associations, and confederations as entities made up of three or more associations, and in the place where they have their headquarters or in the place where they mainly carry out their activities.